Marcioshub/reverse-ssh-shell/README.md

 # Reverse SSH Tunnel | bash script

-Creates a reverse ssh from a raspberrypi into a remote linux server.
+Creates a reverse ssh shell from a raspberrypi to a remote linux server.
 Remember to replace the port number and remote linux server ip address with your own.

 Note: Depending on your server configuration you may also need to configure ssh keys and change firewall settings.